 Why do we need harm reduction programs here?

-Based on an analysis of available county-level data on year-over-year opioid-related overdose deaths, Buncombe County has the highest rate of overdose deaths in Western North Carolina.
+According to the NC Department of Health and Human Services, Buncombe county has one of the highest unintentional overdose death rates in the state (While the 2019 statewide rate per 100,000 residents was 17.2, Buncombe county's rate was 32.5).
 In the last decade, the highest rate of meth-related deaths in the state occurred in Buncombe county.
 Hospitalizations and surgeries to treat infective endocarditis, an infection of one or more heart valves often caused by injecting with dirty needles, have increased tenfold in North Carolina.

 Why is Steady uniquely suited to do this work?